 The first step is to eliminate all known carcinogens from their environment, usually in the form of undesirable foods, drinks, air, clothes, etc. If a patient has the benefit of the warning signal of elevated markers, it gives them a chance to really put their eating and drinking habits under the microscope.
 Then they can make the changes we suggest, which is much easier to do when they know their lives may depend on it.

 When a person is diagnosed with cancer it can be frightening, not least because the route to remission can be an unpleasant one.
 The traditional course is surgery, followed by radiation and rounded off with a dose of chemotherapy.

 When first detected, most tumors are the size of a grape and average 10 trillion cancerous cells.
 A course of chemotherapy kills 99% of those cells but the remaining 1% still equates to 10 billion cancerous cells which continue to live on in the body.
-In fact, stem cells become the mother cells for cancer, because they have the ability to resist the power of the chemotherapy.

 Most chemo protocols are designed to kill the cancer cells by giving the patient very high doses of chemotherapy which can have unpleasant side effects such as hair loss, weight loss, nausea, and immune system depression.
 Survival for five years is considered a “cure”, no matter how much damage has been done to the patient’s general health.
 And the sad reality is that a large fraction of patients who die of cancer “complications” actually die from the side effects of treatment.

 What if you have been diagnosed with cancer and are currently fighting it, or are in remission?
 At LifeWorks, we work with cancer patients, whether they are following the traditional chemotherapy route or are embracing more natural options.